FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 More specifically, point 1 (file selection) is now handled by the `MatchingParser` class, from which the parser class inherits.
 It coordinates with the NOMAD base to scan the uploaded folder tree and select the relevant files.

-Point 4 (data mangling) is covered by the NOMAD schema, as you saw in the previous part.
+Point 4 (data mangling) is covered by the NOMAD schema, as you saw in the part [NOMAD-Simulations schema](nomad_simulations.md).
-Not only does this allow for a more consistent handling of the data, it also cleanly partitions the work between parser and schema developers. %% announce Schema Extension?
+Not only does this allow for a more consistent handling of the data, it also cleanly partitions the work between parser and schema developers.
 In principle, a parser should at most perform trivial manipulations, such as slicing an array or multiplying two extracted values.
 More on the exact "how" later.

 Lastly, we will cover tools for point 5 (building the `archive`) and 2 (targeting data fields) in the next subsections.
-Point 5, in particularl, was a developing nuisance, as it required the reconstruction of the already defined target/NOMAD schema.
+Point 5, in particular, was a developing nuisance, as it required the reconstruction of the already defined target/NOMAD schema.
 That comes across as doing double work: running over the schema once to define it, and a second time to initialize it.
 The main hurdle to automation here was the variable structure of the source data: a well-defined hierarchical format does not ensure that individual file structures remains constant.